mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 You don't have to navigate all around the Console to access your project links.
 They are right there on the Homepage now: Project Documentation, CMS, Application, Dashboards.
 All of them, just one click away.

+#### Encryption of the default fields of a collection

+It is now possible to enable encryption for the default fields *creatorid* and *updaterid* of a collection.
+Furthermore, for all the default fields it's also possible to attribute the degree of sensitivity of the data and to provide the description of its purpose in terms of GDPR.

 ### Bug Fix

 #### Fixed save in the Visualize area